Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Qualitative review.

 + Type II: Systematic review
-  + Attempts to find and summarize all relevant studies.
+  + Attempt to find and summarize all relevant studies.
 May even include unpublished work;
-  + Follows a rigorous search strategy using pre-defined exclusion and inclusion criteria.
+  + Follow a rigorous search strategy using pre-defined exclusion and inclusion criteria.
 Searches multiple databases;
-  + Evaluates the quality of each study using rigorous, pre-defined criteria (often quantitative).
+  + Evaluate the quality of each study using rigorous, pre-defined criteria (often quantitative).

 + Type III: Meta-analysis
   + A systematic review that additionally uses statistical techniques to pool data from independent studies (sometimes including unpublished studies).